 Each notification was highly personalized with their interests in mind and links the user to their cart where they can complete the purchase.
 To its surprise, the click-through rates were 2-3 times more than what was expected, making their push strategy a great success.

 Nestle is the largest food and beverage company in the world, with more than 2000 brands and a revenue of over $100 billion.
-As a part of its strategy to increase the brand loyalty among its consumers, they created the “Croquons la Vie de Nestle” program, offering various push notification campaigns like the welcome program, Loyalty program and more.
+As a part of its strategy to increase brand loyalty among its consumers, they created the “Croquons la Vie de Nestle” program, offering various push notification campaigns like the welcome program, Loyalty program, and more.
 Among them was the “Lapsed users’ reactivation program” where the mobile app users who have been inactive for 20/25 days are automatically reminded to come back to the app.

-With push notifications expressing the app’s key benefits like editorial nutritional advice and discounts, interestingly, the campaign saw a reactivation rate of more than 10%, which is very high for a firm with extremely large user base like Nestle.
+With push notifications expressing the app’s key benefits like editorial nutritional advice and discounts, interestingly, the campaign saw a reactivation rate of more than 10%, which is very high for a firm with an extremely large user base like Nestle.

 Have you been using them for your business?
 If not, it’s about time you catch up with your competitors, because they are already gaining fortunes with them.
 I hope this article could answer the critical questions such as ‘what are push notifications’, ‘what are push messages’, how do they differ, and how you can adopt from the best push notification services in the market.